crackback/Lexical-Clock/README.rst

 Acknowledgments
 ---------------

-Thanks go to Peter Beens who posted the phot on Google plus and suggested it as a programming exercise!
+Thanks go to Peter Beens who posted the photo on Google plus and suggested it as a programming exercise!

-Also thanks to everyone CodeAcademy.com where I was working on tutorials that provided me the inspiration to do this.
+Also thanks to CodeAcademy.com where I was working on tutorials that provided me the inspiration to do this.